Debt-to-Income Ratio for a Mortgage

-All mortgage lenders use mortgage qualification guidelines to evaluate a borrower's mortgage application.
-These guidelines provide lenders with a set of rules to determine how much money they are willing to lend you.
-One of the most important guidelines applies a maximum debt-to-income ratio to determine what size mortgage you qualify for.
 Your debt-to-income ratio represents the ratio of how much you spend on monthly debt payments including your total monthly housing expense and debt expenses to your monthly income.
 In short, the debt-to-income ratio for a mortgage determines how much of your gross income you can spend on your monthly mortgage payment which in turn determines what size loan you can afford.
+Lenders are required to verify that you can afford your mortgage payment and other housing-related expenses plus all of your other loan obligations so they limit how much of your income you can spend on total debt payments.
+That limit is your debt-to-income ratio.

-We should highlight that your debt-to-income ratio is based on your monthly gross income, or income before any deductions such as taxes, social security, medicare and retirement account contributions.
-Additionally, the debt component for your debt-to-income ratio is based on your monthly debt payments, and not your total debt balance.
+We should highlight that the debt component for your debt-to-income ratio is based on your monthly debt payments, and not your total debt balance.
 For example, if you make a $150 monthly payment on a $20,000 student loan, $150 is included in the debt figure used to calculate your debt-to-income ratio and not the $20,000 loan balance.

 Please note that some lenders include an estimated figure for monthly payments on revolving debt accounts such as credit cards, even if your account balance is zero.
 For example, if you pay off your entire credit card balance every month, your account balance is zero which means that you will incur no ongoing monthly payments for the credit card, so technically your monthly debt payment figure for the credit card for the purpose of calculating your debt-to-income ratio should be $0.
 Some lenders, however, use an estimated monthly debt payment figure for the credit card even if the account balance is zero, especially if you incur charges and then pay-off your credit card bill every month.
 Be sure to ask your lender how they treat credit card and other debt with a zero balance that you pay-off every month.